|

 Trends

-The Trends chart shows a separate trend chart for all the signals.
-You can see default trends and all the signals collected
+The Trends chart shows a separate trend chart for all signals.
+You can see default trends and all the signals collected from the assets.

 In the trend chart, you can: